The Wise Tea Master Lao Cha was meditating in Yunnan's lush forests one early autumn day.

 When Lao Cha finished his morning meditation, he set to work on the tea farms, bringing his new inspiration with him.
 Thus, Song Zhen Black Tea was born.

-While in China hong cha, or black tea, has a history of over 2000 years, this tea is relatively new — just shy of 100 years in age.
-We categorize this tea as Dian Hong, which means Yunnan red tea.
-It's a craft tea that gained immense popularity in the early 20th century after becoming a favorite with the Queen of England.
-Preferring the gentle and sweet flavor profiles of Chinese black tea over the more robust profiles of Indian black tea, Yunnan tea quickly gained a royal following.
+In China, Hong Cha (translated as "Red Tea" and what we call "Black Tea" in the West) has a history of over 400 years, but this tea is relatively new, just shy of 100 years old.
+This tea is categorized as Dian Hong, meaning "Red Tea from Yunnan."
+It's a craft tea that gained popularity in the early 20th century after becoming a favorite with the Queen of England.
+With its gentle, sweet flavor profile, Yunnan tea quickly gained a royal following over the more robust profiles of Indian Black Tea.

-What makes Pine Needle Dian Hong Tea exceptional is the tea leaves — the iconic golden hues of Yunnan black tea covered in fuzz – a sign of quality and young age of the leaves.
+Pay attention to the leaves – the iconic golden hues of Yunnan Black Tea, covered in fuzz, a sign of quality, and the young age of the leaves.
 At first sight, you might really think that these are pine needles that fell to the ground in autumn, making it a genuinely timely tea that farmers finish processing just in time for fall.

-The flavor profiles of our Song Zhen Black Tea are light and aromatic, making it an ideal brew for those new to Chinese black tea.
-At first sip, the liquor is sweet, and a tad bit sour, with bright notes of apricot.
-The taste and aroma transform with each subsequent infusion — sugared vanilla and fragrant roasted coffee beans come into play.
+The flavor profile of this tea is light and aromatic, making it an ideal brew for those new to Chinese Black Tea.
+On the first sip, the liquor is sweet and slightly sour, with bright notes of apricot.
+The taste and aroma transform with each subsequent infusion: sugared vanilla and fragrant roasted coffee beans come into play.
 Then comes a long-lasting, mouth-watering, and malty finish.
 Take a whiff of your gongfu set afterward, and you'll get notes of sappy autumn prunes.

 Brewing guidelines: